 Know the content you need to enable you to meet your goals

 Once you know what your goals are and how you’ll know whether you’re achieving them, you can focus on preparing content that aims to address each of your goals and then determine whether that content is successful.
 When you sit down in six months time to produce that month’s (or week’s, or day’s) blog post/video/infographic though, will you remember everything you’ve already produced and how you were aiming to achieve your goals with each piece?
 How much time will you waste going back through your content catalogue to refresh your memory?
 How much time and money will you waste producing (or purchasing) content with a duplicate or redundant purpose?
 No one wants to waste time or money so your content strategy will spell out what content you need and when you need it.
 It will also be flexible enough that you can make changes based on real-time data about what works (or doesn’t work).
+For example, you could specify that you need a blog post on topic x and that it should be one of three types of blog posts.
+Then, when the time comes to create that post, you can choose the blog post style that is performing best with your audience at that time.
+Here’s an overview of the best-performing blog post styles, which you might like to include in your integrated content strategy.

 Know the best platforms for your business